centreon/centreon-engine/doc/user/configuration/advanced/tuning_centengine_for_maximum_performance.rst

     :ref:`use_large_installation_tweaks <main_cfg_opt_large_installation_tweaks>`
     option may provide you with better performance.
 Read more about what this option does :ref:`here <main_cfg_opt_large_installation_tweaks>`.
-  * Disable environment macros.
-Macros are normally made available to check, notification, event handler, etc. commands as environment variables.
-This can be a problem in a large Centreon Engine installation, as it consumes some additional memory and (more importantly) more CPU.
-If your scripts don't need to access the macros as environment variables (e.g. you pass all necessary macros on the command line), you don't need this feature.
-You can prevent macros from being made available as environment variables by using the :ref:`enable_environment_macros <main_cfg_opt_environment_macros>` option.
   * Check Result Reaper Frequency.
 The :ref:`check_result_reaper_frequency <main_cfg_opt_check_result_reaper_frequency>`
     variable determines how often Centreon Engine should check for host